-&lt;sup>54 The Top 10 Community College in America, March 13, 2015.
-Huffington Post based on courses created by faculty.
+SLOs are the basis for credit awarded for courses, and the units of credit awarded are consistent with institutional policies that reflect generally accepted norms in higher education.
+Academic credit is based on courses created by faculty.
 Courses are approved by the Curriculum Committee and the Board of Trustees prior to being submitted to the State Chancellor's Office for approval.
 Curriculum developed by the College is in alignment with Title 5, State of California Education Code, California Community College Chancellor's Office Program and Course Approval Handbook, C-ID guidelines, VCCCD Board Policies, and local Curriculum Committee guidelines.
 Additional College Curriculum Committee guidelines apply to courses taught online and to honors courses.